nfherrin/OpenFSAM/README.md

 The user may now use the simulated annealing optimization in their code by calling `<sa_object>%optimize`.
 This subroutine results in the optimal state array found stored in `<sa_object>%state_best` and the energy of that state is stored in `<sa_object>%e_best`.

+---
+## Simulated Annealing for the Traveling Salesman Problem
+---

-An example of usage of this utility is given in `examples/traveling_sales_general/` in which simulated annealing is used to optimize a traveling salesman problem.
+An example of usage of this utility for a combinatorial problem is given in `examples/traveling_sales_general/` in which simulated annealing is used to optimize a traveling salesman problem.
 The simulated annealing object is defined in `globals.f90` as
 ```
   TYPE(sa_comb_type) :: ts_simanneal
 ```
 And is initialized in `travel_sales.f90` with the following code:
 ```
   SUBROUTINE setup_ts_sa()
     INTEGER :: i

-    ts_simanneal%max_step=1000000
-    ts_simanneal%alpha=0.85
+    ts_simanneal%max_step=10000*num_customers
     ts_simanneal%t_max=100
     ts_simanneal%t_min=0
-    ts_simanneal%cool_opt='QuadMult'
+    ts_simanneal%cool_opt='QuadAdd'
     ts_simanneal%mon_cool=.FALSE.
+    ts_simanneal%prog_bar=.TRUE.
     ALLOCATE(ts_simanneal%state_curr(num_customers))
     DO i=1,num_customers
       ts_simanneal%state_curr(i)=i